wootaekkim/Adidas-Sales-Data-Visulization/README.md

 Additionally, I performed data preprocessing by splitting a particular column.
 This column contained product descriptions in a format like "Women's Street FootWear."
 To enhance the data's structure and usability, I separated this column into two distinct ones: "Gender" and "Product Category."

 ### Data visualization
-For data visualization, I created an interactive dashboard using Tableau, comprising four main sections Click below to go to the dashboard in Tableau Public.
+For data visualization, I created an interactive dashboard using Tableau, comprising four main sections.
+Click below to go to the dashboard in Tableau Public.
+[Tableau Dashboard Link](https://public.tableau.com/views/AdidasUSSales2020-2021Datavisualizationstory/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)

 #### Trend of Sales and Operating Sales
 - This section primarily highlights the variance in total sales and operating profit between 2020 and 2022.